python-telegram-bot/ptbcontrib/ptbcontrib/ptb_jobstores/README.md

 *   `python-telegram-bot[job-queue]~=20.0`

 For each Python ORM, you need to install the corresponding package:

 If you are using PyMongo:
 *   `pymongo>=4.1,<5`

-And use requirements_mongodb.txt.
+And use `requirements_mongodb.txt`.

+To install this extension separately, use:

+    $ pip install "ptbcontrib[ptb_jobstores_mongodb] @ git+https://github.com/python-telegram-bot/ptbcontrib.git@main"

 Or, if you are using SQLAlchemy:
 *   `SQLAlchemy==1.4.46`

-And use requirements_sqlalchemy.txt.
+And use `requirements_sqlalchemy.txt`.

+To install this extension separately, use:

+    $ pip install "ptbcontrib[ptb_jobstores_sqlalchemy] @ git+https://github.com/python-telegram-bot/ptbcontrib.git@main"
 ## Authors

 *   [Niko Bolg](https://github.com/nkbolg)